kedro-org/kedro-viz/README.npm.md

 ## Usage

 To use Kedro-Viz as a standalone React component, you can follow the example below.
-However, please note that Kedro-Viz does not support server-side rendering (SSR).
-If you're using Next.js or another SSR framework, you should be aware of this limitation.
+Please note that Kedro-Viz does not support server-side rendering (SSR).
+If you are using Next.js or another SSR framework, you should be aware of this limitation.

 ```javascript
 import KedroViz from '@quantumblack/kedro-viz';